 Corgi (Pembroke & Cardigan)

-While Pembroke Welsh Corgis and Cardigan Welsh Corgis are two different breeds, both have double coats and shed.
+While the Pembroke Welsh Corgi and Cardigan Welsh Corgi are two different breeds, both have double coats and shed.

 They blow coat twice a year but shed Corgi glitter all year round!

 I was actually surprised how much our Cardigan Welsh Corgi sheds!

 This magnificent breed is a top shedder and like most of the other double-coated breeds on our list, the German Shepherd Dog will shed the most during fall and spring but don’t worry, they’ll sprinkle dog hair all over your clothes and furniture throughout the day too!

 They’re great family dogs and are also a loyal guard dog.

 According to the AKC, golden, dark golden and light golden are the shades and there are also 3 different types of Golden Retrievers that include English, Canadian and American.